Palliative Care – Sobell House Oxford

 This is an emotionally challenging role.

-Haematology and oncology on calls can be very busy.
+Can feel like many sets of nights and weekends!
+On calls can be very busy, but also very educational working alongside expert nursing staff.
 The weeks you also work the weekend can be very tiring but you do get the Thursday before and the Tuesday after a weekend worked off.
+(This may be changing to a Monday off where possible to facilitate attendance at Tuesday GP teaching).

 The details are correct at the time of writing but are subject to change.